-This user guide should contain all the information you need to get started with the HoverGames drone and NXP FMU.
-Most pages should be read in the order in which they appear in the menu.
-Sometimes a link to an external source is provided.
-Have a good look at the information provided by the external page before you continue through this GitBook.
-Afterward, remember "search" is your friend - use it to locate specific details quickly.
+This user guide should contain all the information you need to get started with the HoverGames drone and RDDRONE-FMUK66.
+Most pages should be read in the order in which they appear in the menu on the left.
+Sometimes a link to another page or external source is provided.
+It is often useful to have a look at the information found on the external page before you continue reading on this GitBook.

-First things first, read the nice introduction to the HoverGames and RDDRONE-FMUK66 if you haven't already done so!
-It explains what this program is all about, and it introduces the hardware which HoverGames centers around.
-Also, make sure to read this important must read information before you continue!
+Read our introduction to the HoverGames and RDDRONE-FMUK66 if you haven't already done so!
+It explains what this program is all about, and it introduces the hardware which HoverGames builds upon.
+Also, make sure to have a look at the important must read information before you continue!

 After receiving the HoverGames kit, the first thing you should do is check its contents.
-A list is available which explains what items should be included in your kit, and the purpose of the different components.
+A list is available which explains which items should be included in your kit, and the purpose of the different components.

 This GitBook also has a glossary page, which lists some resources that explain many of the drone related terms and concepts.
-It also lists some terms that cannot be found at the external sources, or need some extra information in the context of RDDRONE-FMUK66 and the HoverGames.
+It also lists some terms that cannot be found at the external sources, or need some extra information in the context of RDDRONE-FMUK66 and HoverGames.